Are you ready to take on the Gemini roller coaster at Cedar Point?

 How fast does the Gemini at Cedar Point go?

-Then the roller coaster then drops about halfway and goes into a camelback, followed by a U-turn to the right.
+Then the roller coaster drops about halfway and goes into a camelback, followed by a U-turn to the right.

 Gemini then drops, rolls through another camelback, and into the mid-course brake run.